 It was at Harvard that I started what eventually became my first book: Colored Cosmopolitanism: The Shared Struggle for Freedom in the United States and India (Harvard University Press, 2012).
 Colored Cosmopolitanism connects histories very close to my heart–the civil rights movement in the United States and freedom struggles in India.
 My connection to South Asia began with a three-month research trip to Nepal in 1999.
 I visited India for the first time in 2002 and returned over and over again during the next decade.
 Originally drawn by India’s diversity and beauty, I quickly became committed to helping, in some small way, to redeem the full promise of the world’s largest democracy.
 Like the United States, India is home to vast inequalities but also to many talented people struggling to make democracy work for everyone.
 I feel blessed to consider India my second home.

 At Carnegie Mellon, my research and teaching have continued to focus on the history of race and social change in the United States and India.
 I edited Black Power Beyond Borders (Palgrave Macmillan, 2013), a collected volume on the global dimensions of the Black Power movement, and wrote three books: The Prism of Race: W.E.B.
 Du Bois, Langston Hughes, Paul Robeson, and the Colored World of Cedric Dover (Palgrave Macmillan, 2014), Lord Cornwallis Is Dead: The Struggle for Democracy in the United States and India (Harvard University Press, 2019), and Gandhi’s Search for the Perfect Diet: Eating with the World (University of Washington Press, 2019).
-I also founded the Bajaj Lab for Rural Development and SocialChange101.org.
+I also helped to found the Bajaj Lab for Rural Development and LEAP, a program for low-income high school students interested in the arts, humanities, and social sciences.